 Sentosa island is proof that Singapore is not just skyscrapers.
 A quiet retreat lies just twenty minutes by car from the city center, and in contrast to the bustling metropolis, the Capella Singapore hotel feels like from another world, where the tranquillity of gardens is occasionally pierced by cries of exotic birds.

-Twelve acres of lush rainforest surround the hotel.
-Colourful peacocks, lazily wandering about, dot the immaculate lawns.
-It’s a peaceful setting for two historic buildings with classic white facades, remembering late 1880s.
-Brought into the twenty-first century by the architect Norman Foster (together with leading designers Jaya Ibrahim, Andre Fu and Yasuhiro Koichi), this heritage site is today both contrasted with, and completed by, the modern, bold design of the new wing.
+Twelve acres of lush rainforest surrounds the hotel.
+Colorful peacocks, lazily wandering about, dot the immaculate lawns.
+It’s a peaceful setting for two historic buildings with classic white facades, remembering the late 1880s.
+Brought into the twenty-first century by the architect Norman Foster (together with leading designers Jaya Ibrahim, Andre Fu, and Yasuhiro Koichi), this heritage site is today both contrasted with, and completed by, the modern, bold design of the new wing.

 Terraced infinity pools—edges meeting horizon of the Singapore Strait—are at the focal point of Capella.
 The best view of the pools and the sea stretches from the Bob’s Bar, which serves innovative tapas and cocktails—as well as ginger ale, made by the hotel.

 For something more substantial hotel invites to Knolls, an elegant restaurant open all day.
 There is also Cassia, specializing in fine Chinese cuisine—the dim-sum is especially worth recommending.
 Finally, the tea bar, stocked with more than 30 varieties of tea, is the perfect place to relax after a meal.

 Among the several types of rooms are pool suites, detached garden villas, the great Colonial Manors, and Constellation, with a private hot tub on the roof.
 Regardless of category, all rooms are equipped with wireless internet, touch screens to control lighting and minibar.
 The bathrooms have double sinks and spacious showers.